ETC 101 Fundamentals of Electrical and Computer Engineering Technology (4)

 ETC 345 Sequential Logic Design (4)

 Introduces advanced sequential logic design through the use of hardware description languages.
 Students will obtain hands-on experience about digital systems in Hardware languages such as Verilog and VHDL.
 FPGA will be extensively used in the lab.
 The functionality, limitations, and usage of standard sequential components and PLDs will be discussed.
-Various CAD tools will be used for modeling, synthesizing and implementing several digital systems.
+Various CAD tools will be used for modeling, synthesizing and implementing a several digital systems.
 Three hours of lecture and two hours of laboratory per week.
 Prerequisite: ETC 210 or equivalent.
 Cross listed with CET 345.

 ETC 355 Introduction to Nanosystems VLSI (4)

 Introduces CMOS devices and manufacturing technology.
 CMOS logic gates and their layout will be introduced.
 Propagation delay, noise margins, and power dissipation will be studied.
-Students will gain knowledge on memory design.
+Studies will gain knowledge on memory design.
 Various CAD tools will be used.
 Four hours of lecture per week.
 Prerequisite: ETC 210 or equivalent.
 Cross listed with CET 355.